sankalpsingha/CurrencyMan/dev.md

    - Background script sets default settings on installation
    - Content script loads when a webpage is opened
    - Content script retrieves user preferences from storage

-2. **Currency Detection**:
-   - Content script scans the webpage for text nodes
+   - Content script sets up text selection event listener
-   - Regex patterns identify currency values
-   - Matching text is wrapped in highlight spans

-3. **User Interaction**:
+2. **User Interaction**:
-   - User hovers over a highlighted currency
+   - User selects text containing a currency value
-   - Content script creates a tooltip
+   - Content script parses the selected text for currency information
+   - If a valid currency is found, a conversion popup is created
-   - Content script requests conversion from background script or uses cached rates
+   - Content script converts the currency using cached rates or API
-   - Tooltip displays the converted value
+   - Popup displays the converted value

-4. **Settings Changes**:
+3. **Settings Changes**:
-   - User opens popup and changes settings
+   - User opens popup and changes target currency
    - Popup saves settings to storage
-   - Storage change event triggers content script to update
+   - Storage change event updates the content script's target currency
-   - Content script removes existing highlights and rescans with new settings

 ## API Integration